 Kathleen Donais, MSN, RN, APRN, BC: Kathleen joined the Trauma Service as an Acute Care Nurse Practitioner in 2006.
 Her critical role in the MTBIC follow-up ensures proper follow-up and care for physical aspects of trauma care.
 She has a graduate degree from University of Alabama in Huntsville.
 She obtained her Master of Science degree in nursing and completed the acute care nurse practitioner tract in 2005.
 Prior to her role as a nurse practitioner, Kathleen functioned as a staff nurse and a charge nurse on a surgical floor at Maury Regional Hospital.
 She has a special interest in the management of complex wounds.

-Susan Sutton, MPH, PhD(c): Susan is the manager of the Trauma Survivors Network (TSN) at Vanderbilt.
-In this role, Susan works with a dynamic trauma team of physicians, nurses, social workers, peer visitors and chaplains to ensure families and patients affected by a catastrophic injury have helpful information to ease their burden and aid them through their journey to recovery.
-Susan has built a successful peer visitor program to include volunteer trauma survivors that provide encouragement and hope to new survivors at the trauma unit bedside.
+Susan Vanston and Cathy Wilson: Susan and Cathy are co-facilitators of the Trauma Survivors Network (TSN) at Vanderbilt.
+In this role, They work with a dynamic trauma team of physicians, nurses, social workers, peer visitors and chaplains to ensure families and patients affected by a catastrophic injury have helpful information to ease their burden and aid them through their journey to recovery.
+The TSN has a successful peer visitor program which includes volunteer trauma survivors that provide encouragement and hope to new survivors at the trauma unit bedside.
 Trained Peers have experience with traumatic brain injury, traumatic spinal cord injury, traumatic amputation, traumatic multiple fractures and traumatic internal injury from violence.
-Susan is an integral member of the Vanderbilt MTBIC.
-She and the TSN Peer Visitors provide valuable education regarding community resources for TBI and provide patients in the clinic with the opportunity to share their story with other survivors.
-As part of the TSN, Susan also manages the relationships of philanthropic endeavors, community awareness events and advocacy issues benefitting Vanderbilt’s survivors of traumatic injury.
-Susan is currently a PhD candidate in International Trauma Psychology at the Chicago School of Professional Psychology and will graduate in 2012.
-She holds a Master in Public Health degree with a concentration in Health Promotion from San Diego State University and was the recipient of the Cancer Research Training Award where she was formally trained in Health Communications at the National Institutes of Health-National Cancer Institute.
-She has worked on several national multimedia-marketing campaigns for breast and cervical cancer with the National Cancer Institute’s Office of Education and Special Initiatives and Centers for Disease Control.
+TSN Peer Visitors provide valuable education regarding community resources for TBI and provide patients in the clinic with the opportunity to share their story with other survivors.
+Susan is a physical therapist and has practiced clinically in orthopedics in Nashville for many years.
+She works with ortho research at Vanderbilt as well as another study which involves patients with mild TBI.
+Cathy has been a nurse for 30 years and is the Trauma Outreach and Injury Prevention Coordinator with the Division of Trauma and Surgical Critical Care.